discus0434/pdf-translator/README.md

 To be more readable, the translated PDF file displays the original PDF page in the left side and the translated text in the right side (see the image above).

-This repository contains some potential issues.
+This repository contains some unsolved issues.
 Pull requests for improvements are always welcome.

 ## Installation